 Furthermore, another major point is that other blockchain companies also have great blockchain standards.
 If enterprise Ethereum alliance members leverage those as well, they can offer the supreme blockchain experience.

-Enterprise Ethereum blockchain is a low-cost, flexible, open, and suited for business between multiple enterprises.
-Furthermore, when it comes to coordinating data, enterprise Ethereum blockchain does act like a typically distributed layer.
+Enterprise Ethereum blockchain is low-cost, flexible, open, and suited for business between multiple enterprises.
+Furthermore, when it comes to coordinating data, the enterprise Ethereum blockchain does act like a typically distributed layer.

 But it happens to come with a unique architecture that enables enterprises to integrate it into their system.
 Furthermore, this layer creates new possibilities and strengthens the system for exclusive businesses.

 But enterprise Ethereum members would get more features than these.
 Let’s see what they will really get from the enterprise Ethereum blockchain –

 All of the deployments of Enterprise Ethereum are completely open-source.
 So, any company or enterprise can fully utilize the enterprise Ethereum blockchain freely.
 As its open-source, developers can make changes to the code or add features accordingly.

 Moreover, open-source technologies have faster bug issues solved.